fdemoor/atomicommit/README.md

 # Atomic Commit Protocols Implementation

-This project aims at implementing and evaluating several atomic commit protocols.
+This project aims at implementing and evaluating several atomic commit protocols from "[How Fast can a Distributed Transaction Commit?](https://infoscience.epfl.ch/record/225579)".
 The reference protocol is the well-known Two Phase Commit (2PC).

 ## Getting started